-Students will be evaluated based upon class participation, a short paper, class presentation, and a final paper.
+Students will be evaluated based upon a short paper & class presentation (1/3), a final take-home exam (2/3), and class participation (bump up in grade).

-- Gayle Rubin, Thinking Sex: Notes for a Radical Theory of the Politics of Sexuality, in Pleasure and Danger 267 (Carole S. Vance ed., 1984).
+- Gayle Rubin, Gayle Rubin, Thinking Sex: Notes for a Radical Theory of the Politics of Sexuality, in Pleasure and Danger267 (Carole S. Vance ed., 1984)